Bilbottom/sql-learning-materials/README.md

 | -------- | ----------------------------------- |
 | SQLite   | `src/resources/data/sqlite/loan.db` |
 | DuckDB   | `src/resources/data/duckdb/loan.db` |

+The Metabase instance will be launched on [`localhost:3000`](http://localhost:3000) and you will have to configure your own login details.

 ## On an M1 mac...